On this page 6

 - Contact city hall for current availability.

-Typical inspection sequence: To be confirmed with city hall for specific project type.
+Typical sequence: To be confirmed with city hall for specific project type.
 For residential new construction, expect at minimum foundation, framing/rough-in, and final inspections.
 Commercial projects require more extensive inspection sequences coordinated with the Fire Marshal as applicable.

 Anderson is located away from the main Healy/Denali tourism corridor and is a small remote community.
 Inspector availability may be limited.